Rail transport in Japan: Railway lines

 Railway lines have adopted station numbering in preparation for Tokyo 2020, making it easier for tourists to distinguish the stations.
 Station numbering was previously exclusive to subway lines.

 All the railway and tram lines in Japan are named by the operators.
 In principle (with some exceptions), a section of railway has only one name.
 Line names are shown on a ticket to indicate the route of the ticket.
 Passengers refer the railway by the name of line (e.g. "Tōyoko Line") or the name of operator (e.g. "Hanshin").

 The line names may come from a name of destination or a city along the line (e.g. the "Takasaki Line" goes to Takasaki, Gunma); a name of region (e.g. the "Tōhoku Main Line" goes through the Tōhoku region); an abbreviation of provinces or cities (e.g. the "Gonō Line" connects Goshogawara and Noshiro); or a course of the line (e.g. the "Tōzai Line" means the East-West Line).

-Line names were used as a basis for the restructuring of JNR in the 1980s.
+Line names were used as a basis for the division and privatization of Japanese National Railways in the 1980s.
 The railway business was evaluated line-by-line in order to identify significantly unprofitable lines for closure.
 This left some unnamed branch lines, which would have been closed if they had line names, unaffected by the restructure.

 In some cases the current route of a railway has changed but the historic line name has not reflected the change, in which case the operational name will be different from the original line name.
 Examples include the Keihin-Tōhoku Line and the Shōnan-Shinjuku Line.